 |1, 2, 3, 4, 5|

 The world is in a sorry state of affairs lately.
 And during times like these it sadly breeds contempt.
 I mean I can understand why one automatically feels anger at the loss and chaos that unfolds through such actions.
 We are human after all.
-But it is also imperative that we don’t maintain and encourage such fear and negativity as this ultimately plays into the hands of those pursuing disharmony.
+But it is also imperative that we don’t maintain and encourage such fear and negativity as this ultimately plays into the hands of those against benevolence who pursue disharmony.

 So why must we pigeon hole another’s faith or skin tone because of a select few?